This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 An OCOG award is limited to ten semesters or fifteen quarters, the equivalent of five academic years of full-time undergraduate education.
 If a student received an award from the Ohio instructional grant (OIG) programs previously, those semesters or quarters of receipt of OIG will be counted toward the ten semester/fifteen quarter limit for the OCOG program.
 A grant made to an eligible student on the basis of less than full-time enrollment shall be based on the number of credit hours for which the student is enrolled and shall be computed in accordance with a formula adopted by the chancellor.

 (H) Payment of opportunity grants

-(1) Students: The student awarded an OCOG award who is enrolled in a participating institution shall agree to permit the chancellor of the Ohio board of regents, on the student's behalf, to make payment of the grant to the institution.
+(1) Students: The student awarded an OCOG award who is enrolled in a participating institution shall agree to permit the Ohio department of higher education, on the student's behalf, to make payment of the grant to the institution.
 The remittance shall be made payable to the institution in which the student is enrolled.

-(a) Payment requests for the opportunity grant will need to be made by accessing a payment file on the HEI system.
+(a) Payment requests for the OCOG award will need to be made by accessing a payment file on the HEI system.

 (c) Payment and adjustment process

 (i) During each term, an institution can submit a payment file to the chancellor through the OCOG certification and adjustment (OG) file, accessed through the HEI system.
 After the fifteenth day of each term files may be submitted as often as necessary, although the chancellor recommends submitting no more than one per term.
 The completed files are used to generate computer grant payment files which are sent to the institutions via electronic funds transfer (EFT) or with a warrant.
 The OG file contains a record for each student who is to receive the grant.
 An eligible application record from the student must be on file in order for a corresponding opportunity grant record to be accepted.
 Each institution must submit payment files before the corresponding term submission window closes.
 Extension requests for term submission of payment files will be denied unless they meet one of the published lists of exceptions.